NOV

 Bullish

-• Deeply Discounted Valuation: NOV trades at a trailing Price-to-Sales ratio of 0.66, near the bottom of its historical range and well below the PS ratios above 3.0 seen in 2021-2022.
-This suggests the market is pricing in a severe downturn, creating a potential value opportunity if fundamentals stabilize.
+• Attractive Valuation on Sales Basis: The stock trades at a trailing PS ratio of 0.665, near the bottom of its multi-year historical range and below 1.0, which is often considered a discount for oilfield services firms.
+The forward PS of ~0.61 suggests the market is pricing in minimal growth, creating a potential value opportunity.

-• Strong Balance Sheet & Liquidity: The company maintains a solid current ratio of 2.42 and a manageable debt-to-equity ratio of 0.37.
-This financial flexibility provides resilience against cyclical downturns and funds capital returns, as evidenced by the dividend hike and buybacks.
+• Solid Balance Sheet & Liquidity: A strong current ratio of 2.42 and a manageable debt-to-equity ratio of 0.37 indicate financial resilience.
+This low leverage provides flexibility to navigate cyclical downturns and fund strategic initiatives or buybacks, as seen with the $85 million in Q4 repurchases.

 Bearish